 Is it right for you?

 Moving your pension is a big decision that isn’t for everyone.
 It’s worth making sure you won’t lose any extra benefits by transferring.
-Take the time to compare features, charges, funds and any benefits you might lose by transferring.
+Take the time to compare features, charges, investments and any benefits you might lose by transferring.

 Extra benefits you could lose: